The Status of Cannabis Legalization in Delaware

 Frequently Asked Questions

-No. There is absolutely no cultivation allowed.
-Patients can purchase cannabis at a dispensary or a compassionate care center.
+No, patients cannot grow their own medical cannabis.
+Patients can only purchase cannabis at a dispensary or a compassionate care center.